slothbear/constellette/README.md

 The operation of HTTPWidget described below contains the structure of the request and response from the RSWGame server.
 You can use these parameters with any other tool that makes HTTP requests.
 See the list below.
-Let me know if you find other compatible tools.
+Let me know your experience with those or other tools.

 ## introduction
 I like to know how many players have not yet submitted orders.
 If I've